zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.hybrid_model.md

 **Returns:**

-- <b>`FHEModelServer`</b>:  a fhe model server of the given module of the given model  for the given shape
+- <b>`FHEModelServer`</b>:  an fhe model server of the given module, and given model, for the given shape

 ______________________________________________________________________